Double (association football): Armenia

 Prior to the breakup of the Soviet Union, Armenian clubs were part of Soviet competition.
 Ararat Yerevan was one of just two non-Russian clubs to win the Soviet double, in 1973, with Nikita Simonyan at the helm.
 They also won the post-independence Armenian Double in 1993.

 In Armenia, four teams have won the Double of the Soviet Top League/Armenian Premier League and the Soviet Cup/Armenian Independence Cup.

 Austria

 In Austria, nine teams have won the Double of the Austrian Bundesliga and the Austrian Cup.

 Azerbaijan

 In Azerbaijan, four teams have won the Double of the Azerbaijan Premier League and the Azerbaijan Cup.

 Belarus

 In Belarus, four teams have won the Double of the Belarusian Premier League and the Belarusian Cup.

 Belgium

-In Belgium, four teams have won the Double of the Belgian First Division A and the Belgian Cup.
+In Belgium, five teams have won the Double of the Belgian Pro League and the Belgian Cup.

 Bosnia and Herzegovina

-In Bosnia and Herzegovina, three teams have won the Double of the First League of Bosnia and Herzegovina/Premier League of Bosnia and Herzegovina and the Bosnia and Herzegovina Football Cup.
+In Bosnia and Herzegovina, four teams have won the Double of the Bosnian First League/Premier League and the Bosnian Cup.